Пропустити навігацію

 CBT highlights three key distinctions:

-Helpful worry: Focuses on real or likely problems.
-Crossing a busy street?
-Worrying about traffic is reasonable.
-Facing a visa deadline?
-Concern motivates you to gather documents, make a checklist, and submit forms on time.
-Once the steps are done, the worry usually eases.
+• Helpful worry focuses on real or likely problems.
+If you are crossing a busy street, worrying about traffic is reasonable.
+If you are facing a visa deadline, concern can motivate you to gather documents, make a checklist, and submit forms on time.

 2. Can I take action to solve it?

-Helpful worry: Is within your control and leads to concrete steps – a plan, a checklist, or a sensible precaution.
+• Helpful worry is within your control and leads to concrete steps, such as making a plan, creating a checklist, or taking a sensible precaution.

 3. Does thinking about it help, or just drain you?

-Helpful worry: Time-limited and proportionate.
+• Helpful worry is time-limited and proportionate.
 You think, act, and move on.

-Unhelpful worry: Lingers, consuming time and mental energy, and often feels uncontrollable.
-Example: “I have a headache – what if it’s a brain tumor?” and ruminating on it for days*.*
+• Unhelpful worry lingers, consuming time and energy, and often feels repetitive and uncontrollable.
+Example: “I have a headache – what if it’s a brain tumor?” and ruminating on it for days.

-Tip: When worry is unhelpful, more thinking usually makes it worse.
+Tip: when worry is unhelpful, more thinking usually makes it worse.
 Ask yourself: “Is there actually anything to solve right now?”
-If the answer is no, continuing to dwell only fuels the anxiety.
+If the answer is no, continuing to dwell on it will likely fuel anxiety rather than resolve it.

-The most effective response is often disengagement: gently focus on something tangible in the present moment.
-Thoughts are events in the mind – they don’t require your participation.
+A more helpful response is often to gently shift your attention back to something concrete in the present moment.
+Thoughts are events in the mind – they do not always require your participation.

 Example: Maya

 Then she pauses.
 The meeting is tomorrow.
-No urgent emails, no signs of trouble.
-Worrying won’t change anything.
+There are no urgent emails and no signs of trouble.
+Worrying will not change anything right now.

 Summary: Helpful vs. Unhelpful Worry

 Key takeaway: Helpful worry prompts action and then eases.
-Unhelpful worry keeps you spinning, draining energy, and making the unknown feel more threatening.
+Unhelpful worry keeps you spinning, drains energy, and makes the unknown feel more threatening.
 Recognizing the difference is the first step toward taking back your focus and your calm.

 How to help yourself: Distinguishing Helpful vs. Unhelpful Worry